Port Nelson Wharf Extension

 • Installation of two 300 m2 grout mattress protection

-The work initially involved the design of the new wharf structure and building consent requirements.
-The construction phase commenced with the demolition and removal of the old timber and concrete structure, together with its associated fendering, concrete retaining wall, and two piled bollards, before the construction of the new structure could begin.
+We commenced with the demolition and removal of the old timber and concrete structure, together with its associated fendering, concrete retaining wall, and two piled bollards.

-The team used local resources which provided more flexibility when the timing of critical activities was affected by unplanned shipping movements.
+We scheduled work around ship movements wherever possible.
+A detailed program of parallel activities was established to manage work in the confined construction area so wharf operations weren’t impacted.
+We also used local resources, which provided more flexibility when the timing of critical activities was affected by unplanned shipping movements.

-Shotcrete was applied to the face of the sheet pile retaining wall in lieu of in-situ concrete to eliminate the need for temporary formwork in inter tidal zones.
+Shotcrete was applied to the face of the sheet pile retaining wall in place of in-situ concrete to eliminate the need for temporary formwork in inter-tidal zones.
 Equipment was also adapted for the marine environment, using floatation devices to minimise the need for lifting operations under the completed deck.
-These innovations helped protect the marine environment, ensured consent conditions were met and made completing the work much easier.
+These innovations helped protect the marine environment, ensured consent conditions were met, and made completing the work much easier.

-The deployment of an integrated and experienced team, detailed programming, good communication and collaboration with the Port Nelson team, ensured the delivery of a high-quality infrastructure asset that will help unlock the region’s future growth.
+Our experienced team, detailed programming, good communication, and close collaboration with the Port Nelson team, ensured the delivery of a high-quality infrastructure asset that will help unlock the region’s future growth.

 Project Gallery